dafne-imaging/dafne/README.md

 # Dafne
 Deep Anatomical Federated Network is a program for the segmentation of medical images.
 It relies on a server to provide deep learning models to aid the segmentation, and incremental learning is used to improve the performance.
-See [https://www.dafne.network/] for user information.
+See https://www.dafne.network/ for documentation and user information.

 # Notes for developers